 - On a low sweet, mix in the oats and chopped pecans until just mixed.

-- Drop the dough in rounded tablespoonfuls onto a parchment paper-lined baking sheet.
+- Drop the dough in rounded tablespoonfuls onto the prepared baking sheet.

 - Bake 22 minutes or until cookies are golden brown.

 - While the cookies are baking, combine the cream cheese and butter for the frosting, creaming them together.
 Then add the maple syrup.

 - Sprinkle in the powdered sugar, stirring until well-mixed.

 - Top the icing with pecans, and set aside until the cookies have cooled completely.

 - Once the cookies have finished baking, transfer to a wire rack and cool completely, then top with the Maple Pecan Icing and enjoy!